gauthamik06/19CS301Module8/README.md

 # 19CS301Module8
-EXPTNO.8a Program to find Find the simple interest
+EXPTNO.8a Program to find the simple interest

 ### Aim: To Write a Python Program to find Find the simple interest by getting the principal, rate and time value from the user
 ### Algorithm: